Kuurosu/battleships/README.md

 ![Linter](media/linter-result.png)

+## Fixed Bugs

+- Inputting nothing and pressing enter on any of the inputs causes a KeyError.
+Made exception for KeyError to keep attempting till a valid input is made.

+- If an error comes up while inputting the ship placement, it would restart the process.
+Meaning more than 3 ships could have been placed.
+Fixed with continue statements.

+- If all 3 enemy ships were hit it wouldn't end the game.
+Fixed by switching checking the column and row around.
+And putting the check before the next user input.

+- If the player made a repeat guess the computer would still get a turn to place an "X".
+Fixed by moving the computer guess below the user guess input.

+- When a user input the row choice, it would + 1 because of the index.
+Fixed by adding a - 1 to the users input.

+## Unfixed Bugs

+- None currently.
+But still plenty to improve on such as when asking for guesses, it allows no input for the column but still prompts for a row choice but will still error and re-prompt for the input.

 ## Deployment

 This website was developed using [VS Studio Code](https://code.visualstudio.com).
 It was added, committed and pushed using git to a GitHub repository.